Abusers, Narcissists and How to Deal with Them - Oct. 6

-HealthyPlace.com is home to Sam’s extensive website on narcissism and Narcissistic Personality Disorder.
-On Tuesday, we’re opening a new section of his site dedicated to abuse, abusers, and abusive relationships.
+HealthyPlace.com is home to Sam's extensive website on narcissism and narcissistic personality disorder.
+On Tuesday, we're opening a new section of his site dedicated to abuse, abusers, and abusive relationships.
 A second section focuses on personality disorders.
-The two go hand-in-hand, as many abusers have some sort of personality disorder.
-But it takes two to tango and, according to Sam, both the abuser and his prey usually suffer from disturbances in the regulation of their sense of self-worth.
+The two go hand-in-hand, as some abusers have a personality disorder.
+But according to Sam, both the abuser and his prey usually suffer from disturbances in the regulation of their sense of self-worth.

 We'll be getting into the psychological profiles of abusers, how to spot an abuser before you get involved with him/her, and if you're already in an abusive relationship, you'll find out how to deal with your abuser and, specifically, the abusive narcissist.